Exclusive: Colombia may pre-finance 2015 borrowing needs - finance minister

 | NEW YORK

-NEW YORK Colombian Finance Minister Mauricio Cardenas said on Monday the government could start early to pre-finance some of its estimated $3 billion in 2015 borrowing needs by tapping international capital markets before year-end.
+NEW YORK Colombian Finance Minister Mauricio Cardenas said on Monday the government could start early to pre-finance some of its estimated $3 billion (1.8 billion pounds) in 2015 borrowing needs by tapping international capital markets before year-end.

 "We are now thinking for next year.
 We may pre-finance some of the needs for 2015, but that depends on the markets, that depends on the assessment whether it is better to come to the markets with a bond issue this year or next year," Cardenas said in an interview with Reuters.